 We've got a copycat Texas Roadhouse rolls recipe here for when you're craving those buttery dinner rolls but can't make it to one of their locations.
 The total time to make this roll recipe is about an hour and a half, but most of that time is letting the dough rise, and you can do that while preparing the rest of dinner.
 Start off by combining the active dry yeast, sugar, and warm water and let sit until bubbly, about seven minutes.
 Add the milk and the rest of the sugar and stir.

 Pour the yeast mixture into a stand mixer and add the butter and one large egg, mixing to combine.
-Add the all-purpose flour and a teaspoon salt and combine.
+Add the all-purpose flour (or bread flour) and a teaspoon Kosher salt and combine.
 Once a dough has formed, switch over to the dough hook and knead until the dough is smooth about 5-6 minutes.
 Remove from the bowl and shape into a round ball and place in a greased bowl.
 Cover with plastic wrap and let rise in a warm place until doubled, about an hour.

 Turn the dough onto a well-floured surface and roll dough out with a rolling pin until it's about 3/4-inch thick.
-Use a pizza cutter to cut out 3-inch squares of the soft dough and place on a greased baking sheet, about 1-2 inches apart.
+Use a pizza cutter to cut out 3-inch squares of the soft dough and place on a greased baking sheet or cookie sheet, about 1-2 inches apart.
 Let the rolls rise until doubled, about 15-20 minutes, and preheat your oven to 350ºF.